 - Close the deal

-Remember to incorporate teaching your team to keep it simple and focus on one step at a time throughout your sales training.
+Teach your team to keep it simple and focus on one step at a time.

 Can you reach one person?
 Qualify that person?
 Demo a prospect?
 Close a deal?
 The training should focus on pushing through and getting each prospect to the next step.
 So don’t worry if the conversion numbers are bad to start.

-Nothing kills a sale faster then not being able to tell someone why they need what you’re selling.
+Nothing kills a sale faster than not being able to explain why they need what you’re selling.
 People buy results, not just products or services.

-Your salespeople need to know how to clearly articulate the value that your product or service will provide for the prospect.
+Your salespeople need to know how to clearly articulate the value your product or service will provide.
 They need to be educators and storytellers, explaining why what you’re selling is so great and then getting the prospect to imagine themselves in a better life because of you.

 Start by going through your customer profiles.
 Why are they good prospects for what you’re selling?
 How can you show them the value you’re providing?
 Do you have case studies or testimonials you can use?

-If you’re dealing with sales training for new or less experienced salespeople, you’ll want to train them not only on how to sell, but how to feel good about doing it.
+If you’re dealing with sales training for new or less experienced salespeople, you’ll want to train them not just how to sell, but how to feel good about doing it.

 Calling up or emailing strangers and asking them to buy what you’re selling isn’t something we normally do.
-And fear is only natural when you're put into an unfamiliar place.
-Taking the time to train your team about how to handle that fear will make them more confident, friendly, and ultimately happier.
+Fear is natural when you're in an unfamiliar position.
+Training your team on how to handle that fear will make them more confident, friendly, and ultimately more successful.

 Start by looking at all the places in your sales process where your team might be feeling anxiety or fear and how to address it: